🌀 Similarity Theory of Everything

 Limitation

-Similarity TOE: Includes physics but goes beyond it — into meaning, purpose, and the unknown.
+• Similarity TOE: Includes physics but extends beyond it — into experience, purpose, and the unknown.

 🧭 Completing the Picture

-This does not mean physics is wrong.
-Physics is essential.
-But when physicists call their mathematical unification a Theory of Everything, they mistake a subset for the whole.
+But when physicists label a mathematical unification a Theory of Everything, they mistake a subset for the whole.

 ✨ Conclusion